Las Vegas Guide for First Time Non-Gamblers

 There are three main areas to choose from:

-Las Vegas Strip – The hotels between Mandalay Bay and the Stratosphere (roughly Sunset to Sahara Ave).
-This is where the bulk of the action is located.
-Here you will find a great concentration of casinos, hotels, attractions, eateries, shopping, spas, concerts and shows all within walking distance (or a short cab/Uber ride).
+The hotels between Mandalay Bay and the Stratosphere (roughly Sunset to Sahara Ave).
+This is where the bulk of the action is with a great concentration of casinos, hotels, attractions, eateries, shopping, and shows all within walking distance (or a short cab ride).
 This is generally the most expensive area.

-Downtown/Freemont Street – The city of Las Vegas has restored this section of the city into a fun, pedestrian friendly “experience.”
-The area offers all that the Strip does, generally on a more intimate scale (and cheaper).
-There are nightly free concerts and tons of attractions.
+The city of Las Vegas has restored this section of the city into a fun, pedestrian friendly “experience.”
+The Freemont Street area offers all that the Strip does, generally on a more intimate scale (and cheaper).
+There are nightly free concerts, and tons of hotels and attractions.

 Recommendation: Pay the extra expense and stay on Las Vegas Boulevard for your first trip to Vegas.
 A large part of the experience is walking the Strip day and night.
 Everything is close, easy to navigate, and safer until you learn the lay of the land.